kcomas/kscript/design/OVERVIEW.md

 * Declared with ```%[key: value]```
 * Pairs separated by comma
 * Accessed with ```dictionary[string|(variable with string)|(constant with string)]```
-* Objects accessed by reference have the reference dereferenced to its value

 ### Functions
 * Does not have access to the parent scope